 - Doing Harm: The Truth About How Bad Medicine and Lazy Science Leave Women Dismissed, Misdiagnosed, and Sick by Maya Dusenbery

-- Everything Happens for a Reason (And Other Lies I’ve Loved), No Cure For Being Human (And Other Truths I Need to Hear), and seriously any book written by Kate Bowler
+- Everything Happens for a Reason (And Other Lies I’ve Loved), No Cure For Being Human (And Other Truths I Need to Hear), and seriously any book, any document, anything written by Kate Bowler

 - My Body is Not a Prayer Request by Amy Kenny